 Air service is available to Miami International Airport, 25 miles northeast of Homestead, where main entrances to both Everglades and Biscayne are located.
 Big Cypress is accessible via Miami International Airport and Fort Lauderdale Airport from Florida's east coast, and Fort Myers International Airport from the west coast.
 Dry Tortugas is located 68 miles off of Key West and is accessible by boat from Key West or by plane from Key West and Fort Myers.

 Bus service is offered by Greyhound to Miami and Homestead.
-The Homestead National Parks Trolley provides free public trans-
+The Homestead National Parks Trolley provides free public transporFlavningo Adventures at Everglades National Park